 Menu commands for creating new address locators

-If you want to geocode addresses using your own reference data, such as parcel or street centerline data that contains the address attributes, you can create an address locator or composite address locator by right-clicking any workspace, pointing to New, then clicking either Address Locator or Composite Address Locator.
+If you want to geocode addresses using your own reference data, such as parcel or street centerline data that contains the address attributes, you can create an address locator or composite address locator by right-clicking a folder (or inside a folder), pointing to New, and clicking either Address Locator or Composite Address Locator.

 You can use the Manage Address Locators list to add address locators to the map or choose an address locator in the list to make it active.
 This list also displays address locators that are available by default when you start ArcMap or open a new map document.
 However, a connection to the Internet is required to use the ArcGIS Online locators.
+In ArcMap, all of the locators published in your portal will display by default as long as you are signed in to that portal.
 The Address Input text box allows you to enter and find addresses in a single-line format.
 You can enable the Address Inspector tool and click on the map to discover the nearest address.
-The Geocode Addresses button lets you convert a table of addresses into features on the map, and the Review/Rematch Addresses button helps you inspect and relocate the resulting features of a geocoding operation and interactively match addresses that couldn't be located.
+The Geocode Addresses button allows you to convert a table of addresses into features on the map, and the Review/Rematch Addresses button helps you inspect and relocate the resulting features of a geocoding operation and interactively match addresses that couldn't be located.

 The Geocoding toolbar may not be visible when you open ArcMap.
 Click Customize > Toolbars > Geocoding to make it visible.